 To change the measurements to US customary, click “US Customary” underneath the ingredients list.
 This converts from Metric units to the customary units used in the USA.

 - Peel the garlic and slice very thinly.
 Set aside.

 - Wash the lettuce thoroughly and tear into small pieces.
 Set aside.

 - Combine soy sauce and miso paste and set aside.

 - Slice the pork fillet into about 1cm thick slices, making sure to season with salt and pepper.

 - Heat 2 tsp olive oil in a frying pan over med-high heat.

 - Place the pork fillet in the heated frying pan.
-Cook about 2 minutes one side then flip over the pork fillets and cook another 2 minutes.
+Cook about and half minutes one side then flip over the pork fillets and cook further one and half minutes.

 - Turn the heat off, and transfer the pork fillet from the frying pan to a plate.

 - Cover the plate with aluminium foil to rest.